What happens when you’re getting too cold?

 When we say “cold”, we usually mean one of two things.
-The first is the foot-stamping, hand-rubbing, nose-blowing kind that millions of us Brits are experiencing right now as we trudge through the slush, or curse when the snow billows in our opened car doors.
+The first is the oddly delicious foot-stamping, hand-rubbing, nose-blowing kind that millions of us Brits experience less and less frequently these days, as we trudge through the slush, or curse when the snow billows in our opened car doors.

 And then there’s the other kind.